 A number of scholarships are usually made available by firms in the food processing industries.
 These scholarships have a value of \$800-\$1,000 per annum, payable as a living allowance to students enrolled full-time in the Food Technology degree course.
-These scholarships may be held concurrently with a Commonwealth University Undergraduate Scholarship.
+These scholarships may be held concurrently with other scholarships.